zerynth/docs-v3/docs/reference/bsp/4zerobox_v9.md

 ```python
 set_adc_callback(label, ch, cb=None, sens=None)
 ```
 Setup a callback to convert ADC read values on an ADC channel.
 The ADC's read function will automatically call the passed callback after the bit to electric value conversion is completed.
-The callback should have the following signature: `cb(value, sensor)` where `value` will be the electric value passed by the read and `sens` a some sort of structure with data needed by the conversion callback.
-The callback should return the converted value.

 * `label` is the label of the adc to use.
     Possible labels are the following: